-pointed by a candidate or political committee as

-(3) "Candidate" means a person to whom any of the

-- (a) A person who seeks to qualify for nomination or election by means of the petitioning process. - (b) A person who seeks to qualify for election as a write-in candidate. - (c) A person who receives contributions or makes expenditures, or consents for any other person to receive contributions or make expenditures, with a view to bring about his or her nomination or election to, or retention in, public office. - (d) A person who appoints a treasurer and designates a primary depository. - (e) A person who files qualification papers and subscribes to a candidate's oath as required by law.
+- (2) "Campaign treasurer" means an individual appointed by a candidate or political committee as provided in this chapter. - (3) "Candidate" means a person to whom any of the following applies: - (a) A person who seeks to qualify for nomination or election by means of the petitioning process. - (b) A person who seeks to qualify for election as a write-in candidate. - (c) A person who receives contributions or makes expenditures, or consents for any other person to receive contributions or make expenditures, with a view to bring about his or her nomination or election to, or retention in, public office. - (d) A person who appoints a treasurer and designates a primary depository. - (e) A person who files qualification papers and subscribes to a candidate's oath as required by law.